-MC 308 - White Gold: Sugar, Power and the Creation of Atlantic Capitalism (Interdisciplinary)
+MC 308 - White Gold: Sugar, Power and the Creation of Atlantic Capitalism (Interdisciplinary) 3 credits; 3 lecture hours

 This is an interdisciplinary course cross-listed with SS 308.
 In this team-taught course, students study the political and economic implications of the rise of sugar to dietary prominence and the literary representations of this phenomenon.
 Students examine the human costs of consumer behavior.
 (G7: Humanities; G9: Other World Civilizations).